 An erase operation can erase one sector, multiple sectors, or the entire device.
-Tables 2 and 3 indicate the address space that each sector occupies.
+Table 2 indicates the address space that each sector occupies.
 A "sector address" consists of the address bits required to uniquely select a sector.
-The "Command Definitions" section has details on erasing a sector or the entire chip, or suspending/resuming the erase operation.
+The "" section has details on erasing a sector or the entire chip, or suspending/resuming the erase operation.

 After the system writes the autoselect command sequence, the device enters the autoselect mode.
-The system can then read autoselect codes from the internal register (which is separate from the memory array) on DQ7-DQ0.
-Standard read cycle timings apply in this mode.
-Refer to the Autoselect Mode and Autoselect Command Sequence sections for more information.
+The system can then read autoselect codes from the internal register (which is separate from the memory array)